This is a list of common issues users experience with mastercomfig, and how to solve them.

 If you’re trying to preload a mod to bypass

-modules.cfg to disable some async disk loading features.
+modules.cfg to avoid enabling some async disk loading features.
+The

 You may also want to preload mods with the